MatuKahsay/Authenticode-Vault/README.md

 Compilation and Execution

 Compile the Program: Use your C++ compiler to compile the application.
 The command may vary depending on your compiler and setup.
 An example command for GCC is:

-bash

     g++ -std=c++11 -o SecuritySystem SecuritySystem.cpp

 Run the Program: After compilation, you can run the program using:

-bash

     ./SecuritySystem

 Usage Instructions